5.6 The limits of my language mean the limits of my world

 • my friend diego's blog

-so cool and so aesthetically pleasing
+extremely cool and so aesthetically pleasing

 • the waste land, t.s. eliot